AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/add-branding-to-bookmap-content-header.md

 ---
-title: Incorporate Enterprise Branding on the First Page of DITA published PDF
+title: Add Enterprise Branding to First Page of DITA PDF
 description: Achieve company branding by seamlessly merging the cover page with the chapter page, ensuring the enterprise's identity is prominently displayed at the top of the content.
 feature: Native PDF publishing
 author: Pulkit Nagpal(punagpal)
 role: User, Admin
 ---
-# Incorporate Enterprise Branding on the First Page of DITA published PDF
+# Add Enterprise Branding to First Page of DITA PDF

 ## Article will cover :